 7. AOB

 PR noted that the work of IO and NN in Buenos Aires in leading and representing the CRISP team had been great and thanked them for their effort.
-He said he was happy to see where they were as a team.

 MA agreed and added that they’d had a very productive and good meeting in Buenos Aires.

-After a reminder that the next meeting was scheduled for 22nd July at 13.00 UTC, the meeting was closed at 13.58 UTC.